RedwoodMMO/Documentation/docusaurus/docs/providers/game-server-hosting/hathora.md

 ### Region Blacklist

-By default, Redwood will list all Hathora cloud regions as available regions for servers to be created with lobbies or match-making.
+By default, Redwood will list all Hathora cloud regions as available regions for servers to be created with lobbies or matchmaking.
 You can optionally specify a list of strings in the `game-servers.hathora.regions.blacklist` Realm Instance Config variable if you want to omit one or more regions from showing up (perhaps you only want to have 1-2 regions in the US for low CCUs).
 Below is an example where the `Los_Angeles` region would be omitted:

 ``` yaml
 regions: